86Box/docs/dev/buildguide.rst

 * ``llvm-win32-<arch>.cmake`` defines the build environment for use with LLVM/clang and vcpkg on Windows

-Toolchain files are consumed during the initial project generation stage by passing their path using the ``CMAKE_TOOLCHAIN_FILE`` property which can be set by using the ``--toolchain`` option, e.g.:
+Toolchain files are consumed during the initial project generation stage by passing their path in the ``CMAKE_TOOLCHAIN_FILE`` variable, e.g.:

 .. code-block:: bash

-    $ pacman -Syu
+    $ cmake … -D CMAKE_TOOLCHAIN_FILE=./cmake/flags-gcc-x86_64.cmake

-.. note:: When using vcpkg, which uses its own toolchain file, the 86Box toolchain files must be chainloaded using the ``VCPKG_CHAINLOAD_TOOLCHAIN_FILE`` property.
+.. note:: When using vcpkg, which uses its own toolchain file, the 86Box toolchain files must be chainloaded using the ``VCPKG_CHAINLOAD_TOOLCHAIN_FILE`` variable.

 Presets
 -------